fluxrider/playlist_shuffle/README.md

 To improve the variance even further, I propose we keep the halves the same size, but interlace them.
 The size of the interlace from the center is random per pass, such that values can travel from one half to the other.
 If the random size is 0, then the pass is equivalent to the **Split** shuffle described earlier.

 ![Sequence split in half with random interlace size](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/disjoint.png "Sequence split in half with random interlace size")

+An implementation of this shuffle is available in [disjoint.c](https://github.com/fluxrider/disjoint_shuffle/blob/master/src/disjoint.c).

 The increase of variance is a bit of a hack, since we jump over a gap to consider positions further down the sequence.
 This makes the distance metric higher, but that's really because we are disregarding values in the gap.